bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 All terms used in this document will be defined here:

+Initiator
-* Initiator: Network that wants to peer
+: Network that wants to peer

+Receiver
-* Receiver: Network that is receiving communications about peering
+: Network that is receiving communications about peering

+Configured
-* Configured: peering session that is set up on one side
+: peering session that is set up on one side

+Established
-* Established: session is already defined as per BGP-4 specification  {{Section 8.2.2 of ?RFC4271}}
+: session is already defined as per BGP-4 specification  {{Section 8.2.2 of ?RFC4271}}

+{::boilerplate bcp14+}

 Audience    {#audience}
 ========